 CHP investigates 14 additional confirmed cases of COVID-19

-Among the newly reported cases announced, 12 are imported cases and one is a local case with unknown source, while the remaining case is epidemiologically linked with a local case.
+Among the newly reported cases announced, nine had a travel history during the incubation period, one was local case with unknown sources while the other four were epidemiologically linked with a local case.

 The CHP's epidemiological investigations and relevant contact tracing on the confirmed cases are ongoing.
 For case details and contact tracing information, please see the Annex or the list of buildings with confirmed cases of COVID-19 in the past 14 days and the latest local situation of COVID-19 available on the website "COVID-19 Thematic Website" (www.coronavirus.gov.hk).